Inventory Visibility Guide

 Since inventory ebbs and flows constantly, having the ability to view real-time inventory insights is key to efficiently replenish inventory to meet demand.

 When an ecommerce business considers partnering with a 3PL like ShipBob, they are often concerned about their ability to maintain inventory visibility and control since the storage and fulfillment process takes place outside their business’s four walls.

-ShipBob’s premium fulfillment technology and services are designed to provide the visibility you need to view and track SKU quantities, inventory turnover, SKU performance, and much more.
+ShipBob’s premium fulfillment technology and services are designed to provide the visibility you need to view and track SKU quantities, inventory turnover, days sales in inventory, SKU performance, and much more.

 Since ShipBob’s entire network is powered by the same tech stack, if you decide to split inventory across multiple fulfillment centers, you are able to manage and track inventory all in one place.

 Here is a deeper dive into how ShipBob’s technology works and how it provides full inventory visibility to help you optimize your supply chain.